Linear independence properties of the signature components of time-augmented stochastic processes: Main results

 \subsection{Bases of words and linear independence of signature components}

-Shuffling a word $\word{w}$ with $\word{0}_{N - \|\word{w}\|}$ does not produce any letters other than $\word{0}$ and those that were originally present in the word ($\word{0}$ included).
+Shuffling a word $\word{w}$ such that $\|\word{w}\| \le N$ with $\word{0}_{N - \|\word{w}\|}$ does not produce any letters other than $\word{0}$ and those that were originally present in the word ($\word{0}$ included).
 Moreover, it does not change the relative order of appearance of letters different from $\word{0}$.
-This is why the word which consists in these order letters plays an important role.
+This is why the word which consists in these ordered letters plays an important role.

-\begin{definition}[Pure word] Let $P : \mathcal{W}_{< \infty} \rightarrow \mathcal{W}_{< \infty}$ as the operator that removes the $\word{0}$'s of a word, defined recursively as :
+\begin{definition}[Pure word] Let $P : \mathcal{W}_{< \infty} \rightarrow \mathcal{W}_{< \infty}$ as the operator that removes the $\word{0}$'s of a word, defined recursively as: